HenriHyttinen/Ai-assistant/README.md

 ### Database Setup

-After initializing the database, you can seed it with recipes and ingredients:
+After initializing the database, seed it with recipes and ingredients:

+**Step 1: Seed Basic Recipes and Ingredients**

 ```bash
 cd backend